ensdomains/ens-app-v3/README.md

 A user generally clicks, types and swipes, and so most tests should include one of these actions.
 A user may also load a page in a specific state (by clicking, typing or swiping outside of the app) so sometimes we just want to check a page renders correctly.
 The vast majority of our tests will be of these kinds.

 For deeper parts of the codebase that aren't directly related to a user interaction, such as utility functions, the user is the developer.
 So simply test the code in the way a developer would use it.

-We also primarily test for functionality, making sure the user is able to complete any action that we intend for them to be able to complete.
-This means we wouldn't write tests to ensure an animation occurs, as that would not stop a user completing an action, and would likely be picked up during the course of development.